Anarchism: Info Page

 Anarcha-Feminism/Anarcha-Queer

-• They emphasize challenging and eliminating all forms of gender-based and attraction-based oppression and hierarchical power structures.
-Including a complete abolition of the patriarchy.
+• They emphasize challenging and eliminating all forms of oppression related to gender, sexuality, and relationships, along with any hierarchical power structures, including the complete abolition of patriarchy.

 • But they also believe that abolishing patriarchy is not enough to liberate women and queer people, as patriarchy is just one of many forms of unjust rule.

-• They also emphasize reproductive autonomy and the absolute complete right to make any decisions about one's own body.
+• They emphasize full reproductive autonomy and the unrestricted right to make decisions about one’s own body.

 • Distinction from the original women's and queer movement, as these only fought for equality for women and queer people in oppressive systems like capitalist system.